glimpse-protocol/docs/sections/getting-started.md

   ![inventroy targeting](./assets/getting-started-target-inventory.png)

 1. Target a custom key value to represent when this line item should fire.
-For example below we're activating this line item when the key `gz` is present with a value of `true`.
+For example, below we're activating this line item when the key `gz` is present with a value of `true`.

   ![custom targeting](./assets/getting-started-target-custom.png)